Rajvir Jawanda

-Rajvir Jawanda (20 June 1990 – 8 October 2025) was an Indian singer and actor associated with Punjabi language music and films.
-He gained popularity with songs such as Kali Jawande Di, Khush Reha Kar, and Do Ni Sajna.
+Rajvir Jawanda (20 April 1990 – 8 October 2025) was an Indian singer and actor associated with Punjabi language music and films.
+He gained popularity with songs such as Kangani, Khush Reha Kar, and Hon Wala Sardar.
 He made his acting debut in Jind Jaan, which was released in 2019.

 Early life and career

-Jawanda was born on 30 June 1990 to a Sikh family in the village of Pona in Jagraon tehsil, Ludhiana district, Punjab, India.
-He served in Punjab police as a Constable for 11 years before and during his career as a Singer.
 He rose to fame in the Punjabi music industry with his 2016 song Kali Jawande Di, followed by hits such as Khush Reha Kar, Sardari, Landlord, and Do Ni Sajna.

-Education

-He did his schooling at Sanmati Vimal Jain School, Jagraon.
-He later graduated from DAV College, Jagraon, and pursued a Master’s in Music at Punjabi University, Patiala Jawanda also briefly trained as a Punjab Police officer before shifting to a full-time career in music.

 Accident and death

 On 27 September 2025, Jawanda was riding his motorcycle en route to Shimla when he lost control due to a fight between stray animals on the road near Baddi, Himachal Pradesh.
 He sustained severe head and spinal injuries and was initially treated at a hospital in Solan, before being transferred to Fortis Hospital, Mohali.
 His condition remained critical for 11 days, during which he was kept on ventilator support.
 He died at Fortis Hospital, Mohali on 8 October 2025, at the age of 35.